Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Covered in colors.
 How to celebrate Holi in India.

-How to celebrate Holi.
+How to celebrate Holi in India.

 There is Uber in India and it is considered to be very safe, but once you’re in the city, tuk-tuks are going to be your primary form of transportation.